zackvf/todo-app/README.md

 # todo-app

-This is a basic todo list built with just HTML, CSS, and JavaScript, which stores the list on the user's local storage for persistent functionality.
+This is a basic todo list built with just HTML, CSS, and JavaScript, which stores the user's list in local storage for persistent functionality and auto-sorts todo items alphabetically.

 # Basic functionality in action